 by anthony on 02/13/14 at 9:44 am

-Most modal windows on the web dominate your screen when they open.
-They pop up over the web page and block you from viewing other content until you click the X to close it.
+Most modal windows on the web take over your screen when they open.
+They pop up on the page and block you from viewing the content underneath until you close it.

-This is sometimes useful, but sometimes it’s overkill when all you want is to give the user a snippet of information.
-At the same time, you don’t want to make the page long, nor do you want users to lose their page context.
-If this is the case, inline modal windows are what you should use.
+This is sometimes useful, but sometimes it’s overkill when all you want is to give the user extra context to the content they’re viewing.
+At the same time, you don’t want to make the page longer to do so.
+If this is your case, inline modal windows are what you need.

-Inline modal windows are modal windows that open inline with content without covering the rest of the page.
-The example above shows separate inline modal windows opening on the same page.
-Users are able to compare and reference other information on the page with the new information they see.
-Clicking the X closes the inline modal and reverts to the original content.
+Inline modal windows are modal windows that open inline with content without covering the page.
+The example above shows how an inline modal expands.
+Users are able to view more content without losing their page context.
+Clicking the X collapses the inline modal and reverts to the original state.